Michael Kulikowski: Theories

 Kulikowski is sometimes seen as a member of the so-called Toronto School of History, which is associated with his former professor Walter Goffart.
-Kulikowski advocates purging scholarly discourse from discussion of Germanic peoples, and replacing the term "Germanic" with "barbarian".
+Kulikowski advocates against discussing Germanic-speaking peoples as an ethnic unit and replacing the term "Germanic" with "barbarian".

-In Rome's Gothic Wars (2006), Kulikowski denies that the history of the Goths can be reliably traced earlier than the 3rd century AD.
-He considers all archaeological, linguistic and literary evidence used to propose such earlier histories of the Goths to be completely dependent upon the 6th-century Getica by Jordanes, and therefore of little value.
+In Rome's Gothic Wars (2006), Kulikowski argues that the history of the Goths cannot be reliably traced earlier than the 3rd century AD.
+He argues that scholarly attempts to discover archaeological or linguistic evidence for earlier Gothic history all depend on the portrayal in the 6th-century Getica by Jordanes.

 According to Kulikowski, the Goths were mostly of non-Gothic descent, being a population formed from a "large number of [non-Gothic] indigenes and a small number of [Gothic] migrants under the pressure of Roman imperialism, and in the shadow of the Empire".
-While this is a fairly common view among modern scholars, he has gone so far as to state that the Roman categorization of this large multicultural group would have influenced it to see itself as one people, named after the most important group within it, the Goths.
-Critics such as Ward-Perkins find this description exaggerated, because it implies the Romans manipulated the ethnic identity of their neighbours, which he believes to be impossible.

-Kulikowski believes that the history of the Goths and other "barbarians" should be "understood entirely as a response to Roman imperialism".
-He labels previous works on the Goths by Peter Heather, Herwig Wolfram, and Volker Bierbrauer as "extreme", "neo-romantic", "bizarre" and "outlandish", and believes they "lack theoretical rigour".
-Kulikowski also disagrees with Heather in the assumption that the Huns caused the fall of the Western Roman Empire, describing this idea as "simple, elegant and wrong".
+He argues that Gothic and other Barbarian identity was formed in response to Roman categories.
+Kulikowski argues that the history of the Goths and other "barbarians" should be "understood entirely as a response to Roman imperialism".

 Like Goffart, Kulikowski has been critical of the popular ethnogenesis theory associated the Vienna School of History, and in the English-speaking world with Patrick Geary, and to some extent Peter Heather, which proposes that a Gothic ethnicity formed several times around noble families who carried a single Gothic tradition.
 He considers it "a way to bring long-distance migration from the Germanic north in by the back door".
 On the other hand, he has written that the Viennese theory "has undoubtedly killed off essentialist views of barbarian tribal identity, an excellent result".
 Kulikowski charges that old German nationalist and even Nazi influences continue to influence scholarship on the Goths up to the present day, particularly through the theories of Gustav Kossinna.
 He considers much of what is written about Goths to be "Germanist fantasy" derived from this legacy.
 He writes that Heather in particular "comes perilously close to recreating the old, volkisch notion of an inherent "Germanic" belief in freedom."